64lines/Classifile/README.md

 # Classifile

-Simple program to classify files into directories by their extension only using an especified path.
+Simple program to classify files into directories by their extension only using an specified path.

 ## Usage